khemingkapat/version_control/README.md

-this is for testing Software Engineer Class
+this is for testing version control on Software Engineer Class (CPE334)